rjsalvadorr/music-production-structure/readme.md

 ├───Beats - Can contain MIDI files as well as sound files │   └───DrumParts - Individual drum lines for kick/snare/hi-hat, etc.
-├───Documentation - Guides/manuals for DAWs, VSTs, real equipment ├───FileManagement - Tools for managing project files │   ├───Scripts - Node.JS scripts that do the real work │   ├───UtilsMacLinux - Tools for *NIX environments
+├───Documentation - Guides/manuals for DAWs, VSTs, real equipment ├───Jams - Freestyles and brainstorms
-│   └───UtilsWindows - Tools for Windows
-├───Jams - Freestyles and brainstorms
 ├───Projects - Actual projects.
 Should be DAW-agnostic.
 For example:
 │   ├───34F4C-quailhunt